Abstract Submission

 Please note - both the ATI Research Day and the ATI-NIAID Symposium will have Poster Presentations, and the Research Day will also have Oral Presentations for top abstracts.
 You are more than welcome to submit abstracts for a single event, or for both using the links below.
 For the ATI-NIAID Symposium, note that the topics submitted should align in some way to the topics of immunology, allergy, infectious disease, and diagnostic testing.

-Deadline to submit the abstracts for both events is January 14, 2025.
+The deadline to submit the abstracts for both events has been extended to January 24, 2025.

 **Please make sure that you click the button 'Confirm my Registration" to confirm your attendance.